89luca89/distrobox/README.md

 All the props go to them as they had the great idea to implement this stuff.

-It is divided into 4 parts:
+It is divided into 6 commands:

 - `distrobox-create` - creates the container
 - `distrobox-enter`  - to enter the container
+- `distrobox-list` - to list containers created with distrobox
+- `distrobox-rm` - to delete a container created with distrobox
 - `distrobox-init`   - it's the entrypoint of the container (not meant to be used manually)
 - `distrobox-export` - it is meant to be used inside the container, useful to export apps and services from the container to the host

+It also includes a little wrapper to launch commands with `distrobox COMMAND` instead of calling the single files.

 ## Why?